crow-translate/crow-translate/README.md

 You can change them in the settings.
 Some key sequences may not be available due to OS limitations.

+Wayland does not support global shortcuts registration, but you can use [D-Bus](#d-bus-api) to bind actions in the system settings.
+For desktop environments that support [additional applications actions](https://specifications.freedesktop.org/desktop-entry-spec/desktop-entry-spec-latest.html#extra-actions) (KDE, for example) you will see them predefined in the system shortcut settings.
+You can also use them for X11 sessions, but you need to disable global shortcuts registration in the application settings to avoid conflicts.

 ### Global

 | Key                                             | Description                        |